 - Generous house staff benefits, including heavily subsidized housing and complimentary meals

-The WUH Allergy & Immunology training program is a 2-year training program designed to qualify subspecialty residents as candidates for the American Board of Allergy and Immunology certification examination, as competent allergists and immunologists and as physician scientists.
+The NYU Winthrop Allergy and Immunology Training Program is a 2-year training program designed to qualify subspecialty residents as candidates for the American Board of Allergy and Immunology certification examination, as competent allergists and immunologists and as physician scientists.
 This fellowship training program is designed to prepare specialists to provide expert medical care for patients with allergic and immunologic disorders.
 They can serve as consultants, educators and providers of medical care for diseases such as asthma, allergic rhinitis, atopic dermatitis, drug eruption, insect sting sensitivity, anaphylaxis, latex allergy, immunodeficiency, and other immunologic disorders.
 Fellows attend clinics where they see allergy and immunology, adult and pediatric patients under supervision and assume responsibility for all aspects of patient care.

 The fellows will have rotations in the pediatric pulmonary department and the clinical immunology laboratory at NYU Winthrop Hospital.
 Elective rotations are available in Adult Pulmonary, Rheumatology and ENT.